silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Destructuring
-**Description:** *Destructuring* allows extracting values from arrays or objects and assigning them to variables concisely, making code easier to read.
+**Description:** Allows extracting values from arrays or objects and assigning them to variables concisely, making code easier to read.
 **Example:**
 ```javascript
 // Array Destructuring